 Holiday card from the first half of the 20th century (Ethnography Museum Zagreb)

 Old and less known photographs of Zagreb’s Christmas atmosphere were found for this purpose in the archives of the Croatian History Museum and the Ethnography Museum Zagreb.
 They show how Christmas trees used to be bought or how a Šalata hockey match looked like in the fifties.

 For a more contemporary Christmas atmosphere in Zagreb Brlog created Vine videos.
 Vine is a popular app created by one of Twitter founders which enables recording of 6 second videos, gathering one of the most creative global online communities.

 The app can be downloaded from the microsite betherezagreb.com or via a QR code from the flyers available at all relevant tourist spots in Zagreb.

 Turistička zajednica grada Zagreba / Jasenka Mandžuka, Petra Maršić Buljan, Nikola Vujović

 Brlog / Nikola Žinić (Creative Director), Sandro Dujmenović (Art Director), Srđan Laterza (Copywriter, Content Manager), Jasna Manzoni (Project Manager), Zoran Kurtin (Front-end Developer)

-Bruketa&Žinić OM / Nikola Žinić (Creative Director), Zorana Šafar (Account Director), Dunja Delač (Art Director), Lucija Zvonar (Account Executive), Vesna Đurašin (Production Manager), Jelena Mihelčić (PR Manager)
+Bruketa&Žinić OM / Nikola Žinić (Creative Director), Zorana Šafar (Account Director), Dunja Delač (Art Director), Lucija Zvonar (Account Executive), Vesna Đurašin (Production Manager), Jelena Mihelčić (Head of Press Relations for Croatia)

 Saša Krivak (DTP)